Last Updated on August 15, 2022 by Joshua Isibor

 At first, it might feel like teasing…. but it goes beyond that or becomes often.

-Out of the blues, it turns from what you eat to what you wear, watches on TV and the friends you hang out with, and even the places you visit.
+Out of the blues, it turns from what you eat to what you wear, watch on TV and the friends you hang out with, and even the places you visit.

 A narcissist loves reaction because it makes them feel they have the power to affect someone’s emotions.
 They want you to believe that they are far better than you and you are nothing compared to them.